kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 The answer is that the initial motivation for it was this idea of infrastructure convergence:
 ![kubevirt_infrastructure_convergence](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/kubevirt_infrastructure_convergence.png "KubeVirt infrastructure convergence")

-The transition to the cloud model involves multiple stacks, containers and virtual machines, old code and new code.
+The transition to the cloud model involves multiple stacks, containers and VMs, old code and new code.
-With KubeVirt all this is simplified with just one stack to manage containers and virtual machines to run old code and new code.
+With KubeVirt all this is simplified with just one stack to manage containers and VMs to run old code and new code.
 ![kubevirt_one_stack](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/kubevirt_one_stack.png "KubeVirt one stack")

 The workflow convergence means that:
 - Converging VM management into container management workflows
-- Using the same tooling (kubectl) for containers and Virtual Machines (VM)
+- Using the same tooling (kubectl) for containers and Virtual Machines
 - Keeping the declarative API for VM management (just like pods, deployments, etc...)

 An example of a VM Instance in YAML could be so simple as the following example: